 There are plenty of clichés around, but the discerning designer can have fun thinking beyond the old teapot, Belfast sink or plastic wellies.
 Use your imagination and scour junk shops, architectural salvage yards, farmers markets or, for a more contemporary look builders merchants.
 Some containers may be ephemeral, such as softwood crates for fruit and vegetables.

 Galvanised metal florists’ buckets, old copper boilers, or a tin bath – all have possibilities.
 The trick is, not to descend into tackiness or farce.
+Just one piece, perhaps half hidden, to be chanced upon, is enough to add a little humour and individuality.
+Don’t spend your client’s money on anything remotely whacky until you are sure it will be in tune with their personality and style.

 Just one piece, perhaps half hidden, to be chanced upon, is enough to add a little humour and individuality to some, but by no means all gardens.
 Don’t spend your client’s money on anything remotely whacky until you are sure it will be in tune with their personality and style.